auranykh/Game-of-Life-OpenMP/README.md

 # Game-of-Life-OpenMP
-Game of Life implementation using OpenMP
+Game of Life implementation using OpenMP.
+Boards are commented out to increase runtime.
+Runtimes output into a text file called `execution_times.txt`.

 ### Compilation Instructions